 “Madonna in the Meadow” by Raphael

-The Madonna is shown wearing a gold-bordered blue mantle, set against a red dress and with her right leg lying along a diagonal.
-The blue symbolises the church and the red Christ’s death, with the Madonna uniting the Church with Christ’s sacrifice.
+The Madonna is shown wearing a gold-bordered blue mantle, set against a red dress, and with her right leg lying along a diagonal.
+The blue symbolizes the church and the red Christ’s death, with the Madonna uniting the Church with Christ’s sacrifice.
 In her hands, she holds up Christ, as he leans forward to touch the cross held by John.
-The poppy refers to Christ’s passion, death and resurrection.
+The poppy refers to Christ’s passion, death, and resurrection.

-The painting shows a peaceful and tender moment and was painted by Raphael while he was in Florence and depicts a landscape backdrop which places the scene in a Tuscan setting.
-Saint John the Baptist was the patron of Florence, making his presence here in a Florentine setting symbolic.
+The painting shows a peaceful and tender moment and was painted by Raphael while he was in Florence and depicted a landscape backdrop that places the scene in a Tuscan setting.
+Saint John the Baptist was the patron of Florence, making his presence here in a Florentine environment symbolic for his audience.
 The peacefulness and harmony of the painting would have been held in high regard by Renaissance patrons.